DanielTheFletch/portfolio/README.md

 ## My portfolio, at a glance

 My portfolio website is divided into six main sections:
 - **[About](#)** &ndash; Learn about me, both personally and professionally.
-You can also find my primary contact information here, as well as this same brief summary of the portfolio site.
+You can also find my primary contact information here, as well as a select few featured projects and activity posts.
 - **[Activity](#)** &ndash; A blog of sorts that also serves as a changelog for my portfolio.
 I plan to add posts here any time I update the site, whether that be adding new projects, implementing new features, or working in bug fixes.
 - **[Certifications](#)** &ndash; Check out all of the certifications I have earned so far in my computer science journey, complete with links to the certifications themselves.
 - **[Profiles](#)** &ndash; Interested in my online presence beyond my primary contact info?
 Look no further!
 All of my relevant online profiles are listed here, along with an indication as to whether I am currently active for each profile.